top of page

 Magnificent Scene of the Song Dynasty in the Painting "Thousands Miles of Mountains and Rivers" (Qian Li Jiang Shan Tu) (1191.5 cm × 51.5 cm), By Artist Wang Ximeng (1096 — 1119) — The Palace Museum

-Unlike other usurpers in history, Zhao Kuangyin treated the former royal family members quite well: he gave them the most honorable titles.
-He ensured they lived respected and wealthy lives and commanded they could be pardoned from breaking laws.
+Unlike other usurpers in history, Zhao Kuangyin treated the former royal family members quite well, granting them the most honorable titles.

 In an era of endless wars and perishing regimes, obtaining the throne using violence or conspiracy was not unusual.